ValGrace/terminal-ui/API.md

 **Timestamp Handling**:

-The SQLite storage engine automatically handles multiple timestamp formats for maximum compatibility:
+The SQLite storage engine uses native `time.Time` storage via the modernc.org/sqlite driver for optimal compatibility and reliability.
+The implementation includes robust parsing that handles multiple timestamp formats for backward compatibility:

+**Storage Format**:
+- Commands are stored using native `time.Time` values passed directly to the SQLite driver
+- The driver handles the internal storage format automatically
+- All timestamps are truncated to second precision for consistency
+- Query operations convert `time.Time` to Unix timestamps for SQL comparisons

+**Retrieval and Parsing**:
+The storage engine automatically handles various timestamp formats from SQLite:
+- Native `time.Time` values (primary format from driver)
+- Integer Unix timestamps (backward compatibility with older data)
-- RFC3339 format (e.g., `2024-12-01T15:04:05Z`)
+- RFC3339 strings (`2006-01-02T15:04:05Z07:00`)
-- SQLite datetime format (e.g., `2024-12-01 15:04:05`)
+- Standard datetime strings (`2006-01-02 15:04:05`)
+- Go time format strings with timezone
-- Unix timestamp (integer seconds since epoch)
+- Unix timestamp strings (parsed as integers)

-This ensures reliable timestamp parsing across different storage scenarios and data migrations.
+- Byte arrays (converted to strings and reparsed)

+All retrieved timestamps are normalized to second precision, ensuring consistent behavior across all platforms and eliminating parsing ambiguities.
+If parsing fails for any reason, the system gracefully falls back to the current time to prevent data loss.

 **Extended Filtering Methods**: